nextflow-io/nextflow/docs/config.md

 customPath = "$PATH:/my/app/folder"
 ```

-Please note, the usual rules for {ref}`string-interpolation` are applied, thus a string containing a variable reference must be wrapped in double-quote chars instead of single-quote chars.
+Please note, the usual rules for `string-interpolation` are applied, thus a string containing a variable reference must be wrapped in double-quote chars instead of single-quote chars.

 The same mechanism allows you to access environment variables defined in the hosting system.
 Any variable name not defined in the Nextflow configuration file(s) is interpreted to be a reference to an environment variable with that name.
 So, in the above example, the property `customPath` is defined as the current system `PATH` to which the string `/my/app/folder` is appended.